-Figure 24: How satisfied, or unsatisfied, are you with the current level of interaction between the SSAC and the following SOs/ACs?
+Figure 25: How satisfied, or unsatisfied, are you with the current level of interaction between the SSAC and the following SOs/ACs?
+Number of Survey Respondents: 56

-Figure 25: How satisfied, or unsatisfied, are you with the current level of interaction between the SSAC and the ICANN community (outside of SOs/ACs)?
+Figure 26: How satisfied, or unsatisfied, are you with the current level of interaction between the SSAC and the ICANN community (outside of SOs/ACs)?